This is the creative writing program I wanted to take when I was an emerging author — but I couldn’t find it anywhere.

 "The Story Intensive has changed my writing in such a positive way, I have taken more risks than I ever have before, and I have much more confidence in my abilities than I used to."

 The Story Intensive emphasizes short story writing and reading.
 The curriculum is based entirely on The Story Course.
 But the course is designed to help all writers, including novelists, develop their writing practice by changing their writing habits (and their minds).
-I’m a short story writer, and I am especially passionate about reading, writing and teaching short fiction.
-I created The Story Course with that focus, it’s true.
-But both of these programs will teach you how to write with immediacy, mindfulness, specificity, and integrity.
+Both of these programs will teach you how to write with immediacy, mindfulness, specificity, and integrity.
 You will learn how to be present as you write.
 You’re going to learn how to transfer an experience to a reader—and this is important for writers working in all genres.

 The Master Classes are made for graduates of The Story Intensive, and will only be available to them for the foreseeable future.

 Intensive graduates are welcome to take The Story Intensive again.
-The curriculum is the same as last year, but we have new master classes this year.
+The curriculum is the same as last year, but we will have a new master class this year.
 And of course the live calls and personalized feedback during the semester will help you finish a brand new story, using the scaffolding and practice you know and love already.

 "Now ...
 I feel like I’m a writer.
 I can tell people I’m a writer.
 I understand what it means to be a writer.
 I just wrote the best story I’ve ever written in my life!"